Category: Uncategorized

 Keep Playing

 A group of young foxes wrestles in the snow, tumbling over one another in joyful chaos.
 A dolphin leaps from the water, spinning midair before diving back into the waves.
-Even crows—intelligent tricksters of the animal world—have been seen sliding down snowy rooftops just for fun.
-Animals play.
-Not because…
+Even crows and other birds have been seen sliding down snowy rooftops just for fun.
+Animals play, not because they…

 The Power of Counting